Debiased inference for a covariate-adjusted regression function: Decomposition of the estimator

 We note that the last summand in braces equals $R_{n,h,b,a_0,1}$.
-Up to this last term, this is a standard first-order expansion of the estimator $\theta_{n,h,b}(a_0)$ of the pathwise differentiable parameter $\theta_{0,h,b}(a_0)$ for fixed $h$ and $b$, though our analysis in subsequent results will consider the case where $h$ and $b$ go to zero as $n$ grows.
+This is a standard first-order expansion of the estimator $\theta_{n,h,b}(a_0)$ of the pathwise differentiable parameter $\theta_{0,h,b}(a_0)$ for fixed $h$ and $b$, though our analysis in subsequent results will consider the case where $h$ and $b$ go to zero as $n$ grows.

 We now enter a calculation showing that the second and third summands above equal $\sum_{j=2}^6 R_{n,h,b,a_0,j}$.
 For convenience, in this derivation we omit the subscripts $h$, $b$, and $a_0$ when it is clear.
 We have